Get regular check-ups and cancer screening tests to help prevent cancer or catch it early.

 Starting at age 50, men should talk to a doctor about the pros and cons of testing so they can decide if testing is the right choice for them.
 If they are African American or have a father or brother who has prostate cancer before age 65, men should have this talk with a doctor starting at age 45.

 The American Cancer Society (ACS) does not recommend tests to screen lung cancer in people who are at average risk of this disease.
-However, the ACS does have screening guidelines for individuals who are at high risk of lung cancer due to cigarette smoking.
+Lung cancer screening is done yearly on people who:

 Women between the ages of 30 and 65 should have a Pap test plus an HPV test (called co-testing) every 5 years.
 This is the preferred approach for this age group, but it is also fine to have a Pap test alone every 3 years.